Kisky3/TOEIC/README.md

 8.`suite`: a set of rooms.

 9.`baggage claim`: an area where passengers collect their suitcase and luggage after an airline flight.

+10.`carry-on`: a small piece of luggage that is allowed inside the cabin of a passenger airplane.

+11.``